julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 ## Why Drink Artemisia Annua Tea?

-Traditionally used across Asia, Africa, and Europe, *Artemisia annua* — also known as **sweet wormwood or qinghao** — has been valued for centuries for its effects on the body’s natural balance and resilience.
+Traditionally used across Asia, Africa, and Europe, *Artemisia annua*, also known as **sweet wormwood or qinghao**, has been valued for centuries for its effects on the body’s natural balance and resilience.

 While we can’t make medical claims, herbalists and traditional practitioners have long used it for: